Amazon IoT Greengrass recently announced a major version release. You can learn more about the new features in our documentation.

 Local support for containers

-You can deploy, run, and manage Docker containers on AWS IoT Greengrass devices.
+You can deploy, run, and manage Docker containers on Amazon IoT Greengrass devices.
 Your Docker images can be stored in Docker container registries, such as Amazon Elastic Container Registry (Amazon ECR), Docker Hub, or private Docker Trusted Registries (DTRs).

 Local support for Amazon IoT Device Shadows

-AWS IoT Greengrass also includes the functionality of Amazon IoT Device Shadows.
+Amazon IoT Greengrass also includes the functionality of Amazon IoT Device Shadows.
 The Device Shadow caches the state of your device, like a virtual version or “shadow,” of each device that tracks the device’s current versus desired state and synchronizes that state with the cloud when connectivity is available.

 Local resource access

-Amazon Lambda functions deployed on an AWS IoT Greengrass Core can access local resources that are attached to the device.
+Amazon Lambda functions deployed on an Amazon IoT Greengrass Core can access local resources that are attached to the device.
 This allows you to use serial ports, peripherals such as add-on security devices, sensors and actuators, on-board GPUs, or the local file system to quickly access and process local data.

-AWS IoT Greengrass ML Inference
+Amazon IoT Greengrass ML Inference

-AWS IoT Greengrass components
+Amazon IoT Greengrass components

 Manage IoT applications at scale